datafaust/data-engineering-sample/Python/shift_builder/walkthrough.md

 It was always believed that Yellow and Green Taxis operate within a shift model, that is drivers work 7-12 hour shifts, passing vehicles they lease to their partners after their shift ends.
-We the TLC do not collect data that accurately tracks this work arrangement.
+Our organization does not collect data that accurately tracks this work arrangement.
 We do not know when a shift starts or ends.
 I was tasked with the objective of using our existing trip data to impute shift start and end times.
 I was also required to build pertinent metrics around these new definitions and track them over the best time interval I could identify.
 I chose to look at shifts over the course of a month as I believe this allows for overlap during weeks and was manageable given my computer specs.